zhwa/mlir-example/book/Chapter-09-TableGen-Dialect.md

 - **PatternRewrite.md**: OpRewritePattern documentation with best practices
 - **mlir/lib/Dialect/Linalg/Transforms**: Real-world lowering patterns in production code

-**Final Thoughts**:

-You now possess both pedagogical tools (Chapter 8's strings) and production techniques (Chapter 9's TableGen).
-The former teaches concepts, the latter scales to industrial systems.
-As you build MLIR dialects, lean on TableGen for correctness, use OpRewritePattern for composability, and trust OpBuilder for IR construction.
-These tools—designed by compiler experts, refined over years, adopted by major frameworks—provide the foundation for building correct, performant, maintainable compilers.

-The journey from Python strings to TableGen declarations mirrors MLIR's own evolution.
-Early MLIR development used ad-hoc operation definitions; experience led to TableGen and ODS.
-By learning both approaches, you've traced compiler infrastructure's maturation from prototype to production.
-Apply these lessons as you design your own dialects: start simple, but structure for growth.
-Declarative specifications, type-safe transformations, and automated code generation aren't luxuries—they're necessities for serious compiler development.

-Part II concludes with a toolkit for building custom MLIR dialects: fixed-size tensors (Chapter 5), dynamic shapes (Chapter 6), sophisticated operations (Chapter 7), string-based prototyping (Chapter 8), and production TableGen definitions (Chapter 9).
+Part II concludes with a toolkit for building custom MLIR dialects: fixed-size tensors (Chapter 5), dynamic shapes (Chapter 6), sophisticated operations (Chapter 7), custom dialects (Chapter 8), and production TableGen definitions (Chapter 9).
 Part III builds on this foundation, exploring optimizations that transform high-level operations into efficient low-level code.
-The neural network dialect we've built becomes a vehicle for understanding how modern ML compilers achieve performance through systematic transformation.

 Continue to Chapter 10, where we optimize this dialect's operations, unlocking performance through algebraic simplifications, loop transformations, and memory optimizations—the techniques that distinguish research toys from production compilers.